 You still owe money on your car, but you’re also ready to swap out its tired gears for a new set of wheels.
 Think you’re out of luck until that loan is paid off in full?
 Think again.
 You can sell your car for free on CarGurus.
-But even if you decide to sell your car to a dealership or a private party, unloading a car you still owe money on is easy and can be done in only a few steps.
+But even if you decide to sell it to a dealership, unloading a car you still owe money on is easy and can be done in only a few steps.

 Find Out How Much You Owe